rannmann/SourceCmd/README.md

 -------

 ### Interactive Mode (only supports 1 instance at a time):
-Launch your favourite source engine game.
+* Launch your favourite source engine game.
-Open SourceCmd.exe
+* Open SourceCmd.exe
-Type the name of the game's executable (for TF2 and CSS it's hl2.exe) and press enter.
+* Type the name of the game's executable (for TF2 and CSS it's hl2.exe) and press enter.
-Type any console command you want.
+* Type any console command you want.

 ### Command line usage (will run in every process it finds):
-SourceCmd.exe <process> <command>
+SourceCmd.exe \<process\> \<command\>

-Example
+Example:

     SourceCmd.exe "hl2.exe" "echo Hello World!"